Akshay290603/retail_management_system/README.md

 * Checkout functionality (if item in stock then order & put the order into the orders table & substract that perticular item from the inventory of available retailer ) ✅
 * inventory creation for retailer ✅
-* password, mobile , username parameters assignment
+* password, mobile , username parameters assignment ✅
-* system testing
+* system testing ✅
+* flow char ✅

 ## Samhita

-* image navigation
+* image navigation ✅
 * power bi Dashboard creation and integration to the website (temp with dummy data)
+* ppt ✅